BodiAugustus/ashley_defi/README.md

 #175.
 Styled services page for different screen sizes.
 Page finished.

 #176.
 Carried out styling across the pages.
 Made various additions to return statements for UI changes.

+#177.
+Worked on subscription slug page as well as curriculum component.